Marin County, California: Overview

 For most of the 20th century, Marin County was a Republican stronghold in presidential elections.
-From 1880 until 1984, the only Democrats to win there were Franklin Roosevelt and Lyndon Johnson.
+From 1880 until 1984, the only Democrats to win there were Woodrow Wilson, Franklin Roosevelt and Lyndon Johnson.
 However, the brand of Republicanism prevailing in Marin County was historically a moderate one.
 Like most of the historically Republican suburbs of the Bay Area, it became friendlier to Democrats as the demographics of the area changed and the national party embraced social and religious conservatism.
 In 1984, it very narrowly voted for Walter Mondale and has supported the Democratic candidate in every presidential election since then.
-Out of all California counties, only San Francisco County voted more Democratic in the 2020 presidential election.
+In the 2024 presidential election, Kamala Harris received 80.59% of the vote in Marin County, which was her highest vote share in any California county, and the only one higher than notably liberal San Francisco County.

 Marin has voted for many gubernatorial candidates who went on to become high-profile national figures, including Richard Nixon, Ronald Reagan, Jerry Brown, and Dianne Feinstein.

 On November 4, 2008, the citizens of Marin County voted strongly against Proposition 8, a constitutional amendment which eliminated the right of same-sex couples to marry, by a 75.1 percent to 24.9 percent margin.
 The official tally was 103,341 against and 34,324 in favor.
 Only San Francisco County voted against the measure by a wider margin (75.2% against).